===================

 clojure review

 The Clojure Cookbook is part of the O’Reilly cookbook series.
 I’d describe this format as a ‘curated wiki in print’.
-The wiki analogy is especially true for this volume since its contents was contributed by some 60 different developers.
-It’s packed with small bite-sized recipes for solving common problems in Clojure.
-This is useful for developers in the entire spectrum from beginner to expert.
-The content is organized into 11 chapters each containing a number of recipes.
-Read more...
+The wiki analogy is especially true for this volume since its contents were contributed by some 60 different developers.
+It’s packed with small, bite-sized recipes for solving common problems in Clojure.
+This is useful for developers across the entire spectrum from beginner to expert.

 The Clojure REPL; a blessing and a curse